RobbMoskv/Angular-CLI-Cheatsheet/README.md

 ## Introduction

-This cheat sheet is based on a John Papa Tutorial on Plural Sight.
+This cheat sheet has been created during a John Papa Tutorial on Plural Sight.
+This summary does not cover all possible
+commands at all.
+They are just notes I consider as useful.

-> You can find more necessary information here: cli.angular.io
+You can find more necessary information here on the **official Angular CLI** webpage.
+> Visit _cli.angular.io_

 ## Commands